|Nutritional Guidelines (per serving)|

-Heat the olive oil in a medium-sized pot on medium heat.
-Add the diced onion and minced garlic and turn the heat to low.
-Sauté until the onions are softened and fragrant, about 5 to 10 minutes.
+Heat the olive oil in a medium-sized pot or saute pan on medium heat.
+Add the diced onion, and salt and pepper and turn the heat to low.
+Sauté until the onions are softened and fragrant, about 3 minutes.

-Add the cream cheese, sour cream, and mayonnaise.
-Stir until they are completely incorporated into the spinach and artichokes.
+Add the spinach, artichokes, cream cheese, sour cream, and mayonnaise.
+Stir until they are completely incorporated and evenly distributed.

-Gently fold in the cheddar cheese and 3/4 cup of the parmesan cheese and season with salt and pepper to taste.
+Gently fold in the cheddar cheese and 3/4 cup of the parmesan cheese and season with more salt and pepper to taste.
 Heat until just warmed through.